ArkScript-lang/Ark/doc/main.md

 # Ark programming language

 Ark is a toy programming language, inspired from Lisp.
+The language is dynamically and strongly typed, this means that a variable can not be implicitely converted to another type, and that any variable can hold any type.

 ## Basics